Improve your health by learning

 Nina Ghamrawi, MS, RD, CDE

-If you’re trying to control either your blood sugars OR your weight, it is helpful to know which foods derail your progress.
+If you’re trying to control either your blood sugar OR your weight, it is helpful to know which foods derail your progress.
 But how can you tell?
 Should you check body fat?
 Weight?
 No!
 Check your glucose!

-I know what you’re thinking-- If you don’t have diabetes, why check blood sugars?
+I know what you’re thinking - If you don’t have diabetes, why check blood sugars?
 Well, here’s the biology: your body turns most food into glucose to use as energy.
 Certain foods, or just too much food, can cause your glucose to spike.
 Excess glucose is stored as fat.
 So to prevent weight gain, and to control blood sugars, the best way is to know what foods spike sugars, and reduce them!

 Not to mention, knowing and changing how your body responds to food can help reduce risk for all kinds of diseases, and improve your metabolic health!
 Most generally healthy people have likely never thought twice about their metabolic health, but it might surprise you that only 12 percent of Americans are actually metabolically healthy.
 That’s right—only 1 in 8 American adults currently has optimal levels of things like HDL cholesterol, body fat, blood glucose, and blood pressure.